aquawood/HGPhotoPicker/README.md

 # HGPhotoPicker

 This is an image viewer and cropper for iOS 7 and above.
-It is compatable with iOS 7 using AssetsLibrary framework and later using Photos framework.
+It is compatible with iOS 7 using AssetsLibrary framework and later using Photos framework.

 Usage:</br>
 Copy PhotoPicker folder to your project </br>